wrtnlabs/autobe-examples/openai/gpt-4.1/bbs/docs/ERD.md

 }
 ```

-### `discussion_board_system_settings`
+### `discussion_board_system_configs`

-Platform-wide configuration and placeholder for systematic board settings.

-This model holds system-level settings, toggles, or infrastructure
-parameters that may affect platform-wide policy, appearance, or technical
-operation.
-It allows for minimal, future-proof configuration management,
-ensuring the backend can support extension or modification without schema
-disruption.

-Initially designed as a placeholder, this table supports single or
-multiple business-defined settings through a key/value pattern.
-All
-change events (creation, updates, and deletion) are tracked for audit and
-rollback.
-The model enables admins or operators to programmatically
-control or audit system-wide states, without duplicating config in other
-domain schemas.
+System-wide configuration table for board-level settings and feature flags.

+Stores key-value pairs representing runtime tunable parameters or
+business policies.
+Used as a foundation for global configuration, such as
+toggling features, maintenance mode, upload limits, or descriptive
+metadata that governs the entire discussion board.
+No foreign keys as
+this is an isolated domain for maintainability.
+Allows for future
+extensibility and immediate board-wide change management without database
+migrations.
+All updates are auditable thanks to temporal fields.

 Properties as follows:

-- `id`: Primary Key for the system settings entry.
+- `id`: Primary Key for each configuration entry.
-- `key`
+- `config_key`
-  > Unique identifier for this configuration setting or policy entry.
-Used to
+  > Unique key identifying the configuration item, e.g.,
-  > retrieve or update specific settings programmatically.
-- `value`
+  > 'feature_upload_enabled', 'max_file_size_mb'.
+Must be unique for each
-  > Value for this system setting.
-May encode raw value, serialized JSON, or
+  > system setting.
+- `config_value`
+  > Configuration value as a string.
+May contain JSON or plain scalar values
+  > depending on application logic.
+Stores the current value for the given
-  > application-specific policy text.
+  > setting.
+- `description`
-- `description`: Optional human-readable explanation or policy summary for this setting.
+  > Optional human-readable explanation of this setting's business role and
+  > usage.
-- `created_at`: Timestamp for creation of this settings entry.
+- `created_at`: Timestamp of configuration entry creation for audit purposes.
-- `updated_at`: Timestamp for last update or modification.
+- `updated_at`: Timestamp of the last update to this configuration record.
 - `deleted_at`
-  > Soft deletion timestamp for audit and rollback; null unless marked for
+  > If set, marks this configuration as deprecated or inactive; preserves
-  > deletion.
+  > audit trail.

 ## Actors